-Several research groups and laboratories from the Department of Electronics Information and Bioengineering, the Department of Physics and CIFE Foundation, working in the fields of nanoelectronics, photonics, nanomagnetism and photovoltaics, are in close collaboration with PoliFAB.
+Several research groups and laboratories from the Department of Electronics, Information and Bioengineering and the Department of Physics, working in the fields of nanoelectronics, photonics, nanomagnetism and photovoltaics, are in close collaboration with PoliFAB.

 Nanomagnetism for Biology and Spintronics (NaBiS)

 The research activities of the NaBiS group of the Physics Department of Politecnico di Milano, headed by Prof. Riccardo Bertacco, focus on the applications of nanomagnetism to biology and spintronics.
 The group has a well established experience on the growth of heterostructures made of magnetic and ferroelectric materials, functional oxides and semiconductors, as well as on their investigation via surface science techniques, both on-campus and at synchrotron radiation facilities.
 Furthermore, it has accumulated a significant know-how on the fabrication of complex devices via optical, electron-beam and scanning probe lithography.
 Advanced techniques for the electric, magnetic and optical characterization of devices and materials are also available in the laboratory.